 While you’re visiting, you might have an opportunity to make a few simple safety updates.

-These easy fixes don’t take much time and can help older adults avoid common accidents so they can stay independent longer.
+These easy fixes don’t require much time and can help older adults avoid common accidents, allowing them to stay independent for longer.

 Try these: